DAP2022/DataScienceTrainingCurriculum/programming/pythoni/index.md

 ** This is a 12-hour mini-course that is part of the Jackson Laboratory Data Science Training Program **

 Learn Python basics, data manipulation, and analysis.
+Download the [syllabus](PythonISyllabus_new.docx) for details.

 ## Course Learning Outcomes
 By the end of this course, students will be able to use the Python programming language and do the following: